1adog1/eve-watchman/README.md

 ## Relay Setup
 * After setting up the configuration file make sure to connect to the webserver's home page at least once.
 * Then just run `relay.py` to get the monitoring started.

+### To Deploy the Relay on a Seperate Server
+In the event that it's not easy to deploy the entire app to one server, the Python-Based Relay can be transferred to another server by following the instructions below:
+* Make sure to connect to the webserver at least once after the `/config/config.php` file as been setup.
+* Take `relay.py`, `notifier.py`, `ESI.py`, and `testing.py` and add them to the new server.
+Treat whatever directory they're in as the "top directory" for the step below.
+* Now, take the newly generated `config.json` file in `/config/` on the old server and add it to the directory `/config/` on the new server.

 ## Supported Notifications
 The following notifications are supported and configured according to the following categories: